-Here's What Ivanka Trump Can Learn From Chelsea Clinton's Harvey Response
+What Did Ivanka Trump & Chelsea Clinton Tweet About Hurricane Harvey?
+Their Responses Were So Different

 Call her an overachiever, but Clinton really wants to spread as much practical, useful information as possible to help those affected by the hurricane.

 As of Aug.
-30, literally her ENTIRE Twitter feed is filled with tweets and retweets about resources for victims and those who want to contribute.
+30, literally her entire Twitter feed was filled with tweets and retweets about resources for victims and those who want to contribute.

+Give relief to those affected by #HurricaneHarvey— Salvation Army USA (@SalvationArmyUS) August 25, 2017

 She also took the time to address Donald Trump bragging about his crowd size to hurricane victims, by retweeting this: